Characters of Casualty: Matthew Afolami

 Matthew Afolami, portrayed by Osi Okerafor, first appears in the thirty-fifth series, in an episode originally broadcast on 29 May 2021.
 The character and Okerafor's casting was announced on 20 May 2021, alongside that of Elinor Lawless in the role of Stevie Nash.
 Matthew is billed as an experienced locum registrar who has worked in "trouble spots" across the world.
 The character shares a backstory with established character Fenisha Khatri (Olivia D'Lima); she jilted him on their wedding day, something which is explored in his first episode through flashbacks.
 Loretta Preece, the show's series producer, praised the relationship between Okerafor and D'Lima.
 Writers used Matthew's introduction to create tension between Fenisha and her love interest, Ethan Hardy (George Rainsford).
 Okerafor expressed his joy at joining the cast and looked forward to playing Matthew's devotion to his patients, something which he liked.
 Preece praised Okerafor for his talent, describing him as "handsome and debonair, sensitive and steadfast, [and] passionate and unpredictable".
 She added that his "beautifully layered performance" would develop the character further than being a "classic romantic leading man".

+Rida Amaan

+Rida Amaan, portrayed by Sarah Seggari, made her debut appearance in the series thirty-seven episode "Welcome to the Warzone", broadcast on 8 April 2023.
+The character and Seggari's casting was confirmed alongside a new cohort of nurses being introduced to the programme on 23 March 2023.

+Paige Allcott

+Paige Allcott, portrayed by Shalisha James-Davis, first appears in the thirty-sixth series, in an episode originally broadcast on 8 January 2022.
+The character and James-Davis' casting was confirmed on 8 January 2022, just hours prior to transmission of her first episode.
+Paige is introduced as a bartender, who is joining the medical profession, and arrives in the E.D. after having an accident at the bar she worked at, where she handcuffed herself to a customer to stop him from falling over a railing.
+Paige introduces herself to the team at the E.D. as the new F1 Doctor, and this is soon established.
+Paige's storylines have included her relationship with Clinical fellow, Rashid Masum, being tested for the BRCA1 gene, and nearly losing her medical licence after a lack of support from her mentor, Stevie Nash.
+James-Davies made an unannounced departure on 24 February 2024, in a story arc which saw Paige decide to move to another specialty, and leave the department behind.